 Akihabara is one of many Tokyo neighborhoods that have undergone significant changes over the past 70 years.
 Even though many people list this neighborhood–along with Shibuya and Ginza–among the famed communities, these locales have humble beginnings.

 In the case of Akiba, it was initially a 20th-century hotbed for consumer electronics, especially during Japan’s 1980s economic boom.
-Akiba earned the beloved nickname “Electric Town” because many gaming enthusiasts flock there to stock up on electronic parts and appliances!.
+Akiba earned the nickname “Electric Town” because many gaming enthusiasts flock there to stock up on electronic parts and appliances!.

 Shibuya’s bustling, fashionable neighborhood (and ward) started as a castle town in the 11th century.
-However, when the National Railway Company (present-day JR East) built the loop serviced-Yamanote Line in the 19th century, it put Shibuya on the map!
+However, when the National Railway Company (present-day JR East) built the loop-serviced Yamanote Line in the 19th century, it put Shibuya on the map!
 Over time, it grew into the colorful, trendy hub we know today.

 Finally, the luxurious Ginza neighborhood had an exciting yet tumultuous origin.
 After its destruction by fire in 1872, the Meiji government rebuilt it with a Western aesthetic.
 This involved the heavy use of brick, new building material in Japan at the time.